VMEX-finance/vmex/packages/contracts/README.md

 Run `yarn vmex:mainnetfork:unit-tests` to test all localhost tests

+### How to deploy on Sepolia:

+Setup
+- Make sure your .env file has the SEPOLIA_ALCHEMY_KEY and MNEMONIC set
+- Fill up your wallet 0 with ~0.5 ETH, wallet 3 with ~0.05 ETH, and wallet 7 with ~0.05 ETH

+run `yarn vmex:sepolia:deploy`

+OPTIONAL: If the mock tokens are already deployed, use `getAllMockedTokens` instead of `deployAllMockTokens` inside the `buildTestEnv` function in the `contract-deployments.ts` file

 ### How to deploy on OP fork:

 run `yarn vmex:node:fork:optimism` in one terminal (starts up localhost network) as a fork